 Distant Metastases, M

-Overall, the prognosis of malignant melanoma is poor with a 5-year survival at most 30% often due to late diagnosis.
+Overall, the prognosis of malignant melanoma is poor with 5-year survival at most 30% often due to late diagnosis.

 Independent prognostic factors that have been suggested are: